2bt/minilang/README.md

 # minilang

-Inspired by [BASICO](http://www.andreadrian.de/tbng/index.html), I'm trying to implement a compiler for my own little programming language.
+Inspired by [BASICO](http://www.andreadrian.de/tbng/index.html), minilang is a little programming language.
+It is bootstrapped.
-Once it's done, it should be powerful enough to bootstrap.
-We shall see...